Complete Guide on Human Anatomy with Parts, Names & Diagram

 In humans, the tongue plays a big role in talking, helping to form words and sounds.
 In other animals, it helps make different noises or vocalizations.

 The tongue has two main parts: the front part, which is in the mouth, and the back part, which is closer to the throat.
-There is also a line down the middle of the tongue that separates it into left and right halves.
+A line down the middle of the tongue separates it into left and right halves.

 The tongue has two types of muscles.
 One type, the intrinsic muscles, helps change the shape of the tongue.
 These muscles are not connected to any bone.